Break the Cycle of Abuse Transform Your Relationship Today

 Sad,Stressed,Old,Middle,Aged,Woman,Widow,Mourning,Crying,Alone

 The victim’s process is parallel and collaborative to their partner’s treatment, while individually transformative.
-The focus of their intervention is healing from the impact of abuse and interrupting the abuse dynamic.
+The focus of their intervention is on healing from the impact of domestic abuse and interrupting the abuse dynamic.

-The abused learns the subtle communication patterns of battering relationships, along with what supports and what interrupts the abuse dynamic.
+The survivor learns the subtle communication patterns of battering relationships, along with what supports and what interrupts the abuse dynamic.
 Their heightened awareness prevents reflexive habits of victimization and interactional patterns of co-dependency.

 Domestic abuse survivors participating in this therapeutic process heal the impact of interpersonal violation, build self-esteem and self-confidence, and grow to embrace that which they love in their intimate relationship.